-Lake Wales Commercial Historic District - The district was refreshed with major streetscape improvements completed at the end of 2011.
+Lake Wales Commercial Historic District - The district has a historic preservation board that reviews any changes to the downtown buildings and open spaces.
+The district was refreshed with major streetscape improvements completed at the end of 2011.
 Funded by a Community Development Block Grant, the \$330,000 project included decorative pavers, sidewalk repairs, new crosswalks and curb ramps, and extensive shade trees and plantings along Park, Stuart and Central Avenues between SR 17 - The Ridge Scenic Highway and First Street.

 SR 17, Central Avenue, Market Street, and Orange Avenue are the rough borders of the Lake Wales Commercial Historic District.
 It was originally constructed between 1913 and 1928, the earliest phase of development of the City of Lake Wales.
 It contains 21 buildings, 16 of historical interest.
 The Lake Wales Commercial Historic District was added to the National Register of Historic Places in 1990.